Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Failing Forward</strong></p>
 <p>In a high-powered setting such as Exalted, properly handling it is important, and is in a way more difficult than a success, as it puts the burden of keeping the story moving on you, the Storyteller.
-Remember: you are not there to <em>punish</em> the players for daring to take an action, only to provide boundaries and restrictions.<br />
+Remember: you are not there to punish the players for daring to take an action, only to provide boundaries, restrictions, and consequences.<br />
 <br />
 There are a few general paths to take:</p>
-<p>1.
-A simple failure—the character don’t do the action, the story continues.
+<p>1. <em>A simple failure</em>—the character don’t do the action, the story continues.
 Typically you pick this path when the players already know of different paths they may take.
 Sometimes letting your players step back and reanalyze their approach is</p>
-<p>2.
-Only an important part fails—the character does squeak by on what they intended, but at a great cost.
+<p>2. <em>An important part fails, but not all of it</em>—the character does squeak by on what they intended, but at a great cost.
 They open the doors, but only enough for one person to slip by or by causing a great commotion.
 Choose this path if halting the action would kill all momentum of the session.</p>
-<p>3.
-“No, but...”—If players have heavily invested in an action, and it just doesn’t work out, don’t give them <em>nothing</em>.
+<p>3. <em>“No, but...”</em>—If players have heavily invested in an action, and it just doesn’t work out because of bad luck, don’t give them <em>nothing</em>.
 Sure, they failed at the task they were intending, but another pathway opens.
 Maybe they failed to convince the Queen of their plight, but the Prince overheard and wishes to speak to them.
 Be judicious of choosing this option, as overuse may make your game feel consequence-free.</p></td>
 </tr>
 </tbody>
 </table>

  Action types
 ------------

 Most rolls are simple: the Player dictates what they are intending to